RoverIsADog/InfoHUD/README.md

 ## InfoHUD
 Display coordinates and time to the player's action bar.
 All the functionality of <a href="https://vanillatweaks.net/picker/datapacks/.">Coordinates HUD</a> and more! \

+Compatible with Craftbukkit/Spigot/Paper 1.8+, although craftbukkit versions will probably stop working each update because of NMS changes.

-Version 1.5.1, compatible with Craftbukkit/Spigot/Paper 1.8+.
-Compiled using Spigot 1.9.4 and java 11.
+Compiled using Spigot 1.9.4 and openjdk 19.

 ### Download & Installation